Disintegration as a Path to Meaning

 Speak the unspeakable—talk openly about how power is shifting, who is behind it, and what it means.

-This is not just a political crisis.
-It is a psychological and moral one.
+This is a political crisis, a psychological one, and a moral one.
 And like all crises, it will either break us or force us to evolve.

 “The old world is dying, and the new world struggles to be born: now is the time of monsters.” —Antonio Gramsci